Spectral Ranking Inferences based on General Multiway Comparisons: Numerical Studies

 We consider the following estimators: (i) Vanilla Spectral estimator (by setting $f(A_l) = |A_l|$), (ii) Oracle Spectral estimator (by setting $f(A_l) = \sum_{i \in A_l} e^{\theta_i^*}$), (iii) Two-Step Spectral estimator (by initially setting $f(A_l) = |A_l|$ to obtain $\hat\theta$, followed by a re-run of the spectral method with $f(A_l) = \sum_{i \in A_l} e^{\hat\theta_i}$), and (iv) the MLE estimator as presented in \cite{fan2022ranking}.

 We vary the sampling probability $p$ among the values ${0.02, 0.05, 0.08, 0.11, 0.14}$ and summarize the $\ell_2$ and $\ell_{\infty}$ errors in Table \ref{tab_encoding_consist}.
-Additionally, we investigate the asymptotic variances of these four estimators by examining their first five entries.
-The findings are consolidated in Table \ref{tab_variance_encoding} (presented in Appendix).

-Table \ref{tab_encoding_consist} and Table \ref{tab_variance_encoding} (in the appendix) reveal that the Oracle Spectral and Two-Step Spectral methods exhibit performance closely aligned with that of the MLE estimator, with respect to both statistical rates and efficiency.
+Additionally, we investigate the asymptotic variances of these four estimators by examining the first 5 entries.
+The findings are consolidated in Table \ref{tab_variance_encoding}.
+Table \ref{tab_encoding_consist} and Table \ref{tab_variance_encoding} reveal that the Oracle Spectral and Two-Step Spectral methods exhibit performance closely aligned with that of the MLE, with respect to both statistical rates and efficiency.
 In contrast, the Vanilla Spectral method demonstrates a marginally inferior performance compared to the aforementioned trio.
 This observation corroborates our assertion that the asymptotic distribution of Two-Step (or Oracle Weight) Spectral method converges to that of the MLE.